 She defined a generation's idea of a teenage heroine, battling vampires and cultural norms with equal wit and determination.

-Sarah Michelle Gellar didn't just play a role; she embodied an archetype.
-As Buffy Summers on 'Buffy the Vampire Slayer,' she transformed the damsel in distress into a formidable force, blending martial arts, quick one-liners, and profound emotional depth.
-Discovered as a child in New York City, she was a successful teen soap actress before 'Buffy' launched her into a stratosphere of fame that came with the burden of being a cultural symbol.
-Gellar navigated this with shrewd choices, pivoting to horror films like 'I Know What You Did Last Summer' and 'The Grudge,' cementing her status as a modern scream queen.
-Off-screen, she built a business empire with her food brand, Foodstirs, demonstrating an entrepreneurial spirit that matched her character's independence.
-Her career is a masterclass in leveraging iconic fame into lasting, multifaceted success.
+Sarah Michelle Gellar played Buffy Summers on 'Buffy the Vampire Slayer,' blending martial arts, sharp one-liners, and emotional depth to redefine the horror heroine.
+She started as a child actor in New York City and was a successful teen soap actress before 'Buffy' made her a cultural symbol.
+She pivoted to horror films like 'I Know What You Did Last Summer' and 'The Grudge,' securing her status as a modern scream queen.
+Off-screen, she built the food brand Foodstirs, showing the same independence her character embodied.

 1965–1980